Waterways Permitting Process

 Waterway General Permits

 A variety of waterways projects have a general permit option available if your project meets specific size, design and technical requirements.
-The general permit process generally takes 30 days after the application has been submitted.
+Review the appropriate activity general permit checklist below, and if your project meets all of the eligibility criteria, you may apply through the DNR Water ePermitting system.
+The general permit review process generally takes 30 days after the application has been submitted.

-2. Use the DNR Water ePermitting System to begin and complete a General Permit application.
+- The applicant uses the DNR Water ePermitting System to submit a general permit application.

 Agricultural Water Quality Improvement Activities